ecarlstrom/discordbot/issues.md

 - There is some occasional playback difficulty with certain VEVO videos that causes these videos to be skipped entirely.
 This seems to be out of my control but I'm looking into possible fixes.

 - The bot can sometimes get stuck in a voice channel if a user tries to queue up a > 15 minute song without sufficient privileges.
 This can cause queues to become stuck.
 I'll fix this so that the bot leaves after joining in such a case if there's no queue, or simply skipping the entry otherwise.

+- The `!stats` command seems to be displaying results incorrectly.
+The current command returns the total number of songs that have been queued during a particular session rather than the intended results, which is the current queue size.